 Step 2.

 Each morning, first thing, fill out a Daily Planner.
-A couple of us have created our own that suits us personally, but you could use one from the sources listed below.
-As an aside, I happen to keep mine in Microsoft OneNote rather than on paper since I usually have the computer up and on, and…well…no one can read my handwriting, including me.
+A couple of us have created our own that suits us personally.
+I happen to keep mine in Microsoft OneNote rather than on paper since I usually have the computer up and on, and…well…no one can read my handwriting, including me.
 [You may prefer EverNote.]

 Start with “The Personal”: